 Operation of the biorefinery under the Proposed Action would involve the use of feedstock to produce biofuel (ethanol) and biopower, with excess electricity being sold to the regional power grid.
 Conversion of feedstock to ethanol has been identified as a potential source of odor; specifically, feedstock fermentation and distillation, ethanol storage and loadout, and equipment leaks.
 Storage and loadout of the lignin-rich stillage would also be a potential source of odor.
-Power at the biorefinery would be generated via feedstock directly firing a biomass boiler.
+Power at the biorefinery would be generated via feedstock directly firing biomass boilers.
 The boilers used for power generation would be potential sources of odor under the Proposed Action.
-The biorefinery would have an emergency diesel engine and an emergency diesel generator.
-While the emergency equipment would not be in operation on a regular basis, they would be sources of odorous compounds while in operation.
+The ash pelletizer would also be a source of odorous compounds resulting from natural gas combustion.
+Lastly, the biorefinery would have an emergency diesel engine for the fire water pump.
+While the emergency equipment would not be in operation on a regular basis, it would be a source of odorous compounds while in operation.

 Table 4-2 shows that the biorefinery would be a source of pollutants, including volatile organic compounds and hazardous air pollutants, some of which can be odorous.
-To determine which of these compounds are odorous, DOE cross-referenced the complete emissions inventory of compounds to two published sources that report detection thresholds of odorous compounds.
+To determine which of these compounds are odorous, DOE cross-referenced the complete potential emissions inventory for the Proposed Action (Salter 2010) to two published sources that report detection thresholds of odorous compounds.
 Those compounds with an odor threshold reported in at least one of the two sources were analyzed further.
-If a threshold value occurred in both sources, then the lower of the two values was used for the threshold value (AIHA 1989; Amoore 1983).
+If an odor threshold value occurred in both sources, then the lower of the two values was used for the threshold value (AIHA 1989; Amoore 1983).

 In order to determine if the odorous compounds would be detectable beyond the boundary of the biorefinery parcel, DOE performed dispersion modeling using the AERMOD model and 5 years (2002 through 2006) of meteorology data that are representative of the climatology of the Hugoton area (Salter 2009b).
-Complete details of the modeling approach and parameters used in the air dispersion model based on the April 2009 biorefinery design are presented in Appendix F. The receptor grid for the odor impact modeling consisted of the biorefinery parcel fence line, as well as receptor points at the Forewinds Golf Course, West Industrial Park, and the nearest residences and public facilities such as schools and public parks in Hugoton.
-Figure 4-12 shows the receptor points in Hugoton, the golf course, and the industrial park.
-If the modeled concentrations at the fence line were less than the odor threshold concentration, then no further analysis was performed.
+Complete details of the modeling approach and parameters used in the air dispersion model are presented in Appendix F. The receptor grid for the odor impact modeling consisted of the biorefinery parcel fence line, as well as receptor points at the Forewinds Golf Course, West Industrial Park, and the nearest residences and public facilities such as schools and public parks in Hugoton.
+Figure 4-12 shows the receptor points in Hugoton, residences to the west, the golf course, and the industrial park.
+If the highest modeled concentration at the fence line was less than the odor threshold value, then no further analysis was performed.
 Odors not detectable at the fence line would likewise not be detectable farther away as concentrations disperse.
 If, however, the concentrations at the fence line were above the odor threshold value, then DOE performed further analyses to determine the concentrations at the stated receptor points.
-Table 4-38 lists the odorous compounds, the respective odor threshold concentration values, and the maximum model concentrations based on the April 2009 biorefinery design.
-The biorefinery design parameters and associated values necessary to estimate
+Table 4-38 lists the odorous compounds, the respective odor threshold values, and the maximum model concentrations.